DenisGorbachev/vscode-lean4-code-actions/README.md

 ## Configuration options

-* <span id="lean4CodeActions.createNewFile.imports">`lean4CodeActions.createNewFile.imports`</span> - a list of Lean filenames to be imported.
+* `lean4CodeActions.createNewFile.imports` - a list of Lean filenames to be imported.
-* <span id="lean4CodeActions.createNewFile.opens">`lean4CodeActions.createNewFile.opens`</span> - a list of Lean namespaces to be opened.
+* `lean4CodeActions.createNewFile.opens` - a list of Lean namespaces to be opened.
-* <span id="lean4CodeActions.createNewFile.derivings">`lean4CodeActions.createNewFile.derivings`</span> - a list of Lean names to be derived.
+* `lean4CodeActions.createNewFile.derivings` - a list of Lean names to be derived.

 ## Related work